cozy/cozy-apps-registry/README.md

 ## And what about this repository?

-The cozy-registry-v3 is a go project that implement the [registry API](https://github.com/cozy/cozy-stack/blob/master/docs/registry.md) described to work with the [cozy-stack](https://github.com/cozy/cozy-stack).
+The cozy-apps-registry is a go project that implement the [registry API](https://github.com/cozy/cozy-stack/blob/master/docs/registry.md) described to work with the [cozy-stack](https://github.com/cozy/cozy-stack).